Semih317/Arduino_automatic_pot_watering_system/README.md

 # English
 # Automatic Irrigation System 🌿💧
 An energy-efficient, fully automated irrigation system designed for potted plants.
 This project uses an analog moisture sensor to continuously monitor soil moisture levels; when the soil dries out, an **Arduino Nano** triggers a relay module to automatically turn on a 5V water pump.
-System status and data are displayed in real time on a 16x2 LCD screen.
+System status and data are displayed in real time on a 16x2 LCD screen, controlled via a button.
+The system checks the soil moisture once per hour.
+If the moisture level is below the set threshold, irrigation is triggered.
+The soil is then checked again.
+This process is limited to 10 attempts to prevent the risk of entering an infinite loop.

 ## 🚀 Key Features
 - Soil moisture is continuously analyzed to prevent both overwatering and underwatering.